-C. Effective Dates.
+E. Effective Dates.

-The effective date of the salary 2016-2017 increase described in Article 23.1.A. shall be as soon as practicable, but no later than six (6) weeks after ratification by the Board of Trustees.
+The effective dates of the merit one-time lump sum bonus and merit base wage increases described in Sections 23.1A1, 23.1B1 and 23.1C1 shall be as soon as practicable, but no later than six (6) weeks after ratification by the Board of Trustees, and with respect to the merit base increases, no later than September 1, 2022, and September 1, 2023, respectively.
 The Board of Trustees will vote on ratification of this contract as soon as practicable, but no later than three (3) weeks after UFF ratifies it.
-The effective date of the salary increases for 2017-2018 and 2018-2019 shall be the first full pay period in September 2107, and 2018 respectively.

-23.3 Contract and Grant Funded Increases.
+23.2 Contract and Grant Funded Increases.